MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOHomeSite.md

 ### -HomeSiteUrl

-The Url of the site collection to be the home site.
+Sets the URL of the site collection to be the home site.

 ### -VivaConnectionsDefaultStart
 When set to $true, the VivaConnectionsDefaultStart parameter will keep the Viva Connections landing experience to the SharePoint home site.
 If set to $false, the Viva Connections home experience will be used.